First Chair: Robins Kaplan Trial Academy

-Our firm-wide commitment to growing great trial lawyers begins with our Exceptional Advocate Training Program (EATP) — a nationally recognized training curriculum.
-EATP is designed to develop the next generation of world class trial attorneys by providing vigorous advocacy training conducted by our most experienced partners.
+Our firm-wide commitment to growing great trial lawyers begins with our First Chair: Robins Kaplan Trial Academy — a nationally recognized training curriculum.
+First Chair is designed to develop the next generation of world-class trial attorneys by providing vigorous advocacy training conducted by our most experienced partners.
 It is offered as a six-year curriculum that is conducted in three phases:

 Phase I - Oral Arguments, Depositions, Negotiations

-Throughout this phase, junior associates are given opportunities to conduct mock depositions, oral arguments, and negotiations.
+Throughout this phase, junior associates have opportunities to conduct mock depositions, oral arguments, and negotiations.
 Participants receive immediate feedback from sitting judges and partners that enhances their structured approaches and deliveries.

 Phase II - Basic Jury Trials